Patidar reservation agitation: 25–31 August

 In Surat, the curfew was imposed from 25 to 27 August in the city as the mob torched buses, two ATMs, van, Fire Station and damaged some properties.
 Over 120 people were arrested or detained.
 Violence was also reported in Vadodara.
 Ahmedabad Vadodara Expressway was blocked by agitators for hours.
 A total of 1554 bus trips were cancelled by the Vadodara division of GSRTC when six buses were damaged.

 In Rajkot, BRTS bus stations were torched and stones thrown; damage to public and private property was estimated at ₹ 1.47 crore.
-The mob ransacked two offices of Union Minister of State for Agriculture and local MP Mohan Kundariya; police fired 10 rounds in air and lobbed 57 shells of teargas to disperse mobs.
+The mob ransacked two offices of Union Minister of State for Agriculture and local MP Mohan Kundariya; police fired 10 rounds in the air and lobbed 57 shells of teargas to disperse mobs.
 Twelve policemen were injured.
 The police filed 18 FIRs related to incidents.
-The curfew was imposed for 48 hours on 26 August.
+A curfew was imposed for 48 hours on 26 August.

 Curfew was also imposed in parts of Mehsana district including Mehsana, Visnagar and Unjha after a mob stoned and torched the house of minister Rajni Patel, Home minister Nitin Patel, and BJP MLA Jayshree Patel.
-The district police lodged 25 FIRs and 13 cases in various cases of violence and rioting, and 36 persons were identified.
+The district police lodged 25 FIRs and 13 cases over various instances of violence and rioting, and 36 persons were identified.
 At least 22 people were arrested in the cases; three of them were released on bail.
-The vandalism was also reported from Morbi and Amreli.
-The curfew was also imposed in Patan for two days.
+Vandalism was also reported from Morbi and Amreli.
+A curfew was also imposed in Patan for two days.